-One of the original investment funds in the Irish market is the Stewardship fund, run by Friends First.
-It has returned 7.1% per year on average since its inception in 1997, and 8.6% in the last ten years.
+One of the original ethical investment funds in the Irish market is the Stewardship fund, run by Friends First.
+It has returned 7.2% per year on average since its inception in 1997, and 13.0% in the last ten years.
 It focuses on environmental sustainability.

-Some of its biggest investments are in Apple, Amazon, and Paypal.
+Some of its biggest investments are in Apple and Amazon.
 It owns stakes in water company Xylem, and financial companies Mastercard and Prudential.

 Consider the balance

 Because they are specialist funds, ethical investments typically don’t offer the diversity and relatively smoother performance of multi-asset funds.

 If you’re set on investing through an ethical fund, it’s worth considering how to balance those investments with other asset classes.

 Many of these funds are relatively small, and their performance can be more volatile than a larger fund holding lots of investments in many different industries.